Q: What do the following all have in common? …

 - If you could take a non-geographer anywhere in the world to convince them geography was important, where would you go and what would you say?

-- Do you think that all of history is a history is thought?
+- Do you think that all of history is a history of thought?

 - Would history be worth studying if it didn’t repeat itself?